11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Best free option: FatSecret.
 Solid basic tracking with a large food database and community forums.
 The interface feels dated, but the price is right.

 Best for no subscription at all: Fooducate Pro.
-One-time purchase with A-F food grades.
+One-time purchase with A through F food grades.
 No recurring fees, ever.

 A quick way to decide: